trek-view/basecamp/_posts/2020-12-25-map-the-paths-desktop-uploader.md

 ---
 date: 2020-12-25
 title: "Upload your action camera photos and videos to Google Street View, Mapillary, and more!"
-description: "Modify, process, upload your photos and videos using the Map the Paths Desktop Uploader"
+description: "Modify, process, and upload your photos and videos using the Map the Paths Desktop Uploader."
 categories: mapthepaths
 tags: [Map the Paths]
 author_staff_member: dgreenwood